juliabennett/obama-or-bush/README.md

 #### The model & hyperparameter tuning.

-Using standard techniques from natural language processing for author classification, I created a pretty strong baseline model without too much trouble.
+Using standard techniques from natural language processing for author classification, I created a strong baseline model.
 The script select\_model.py implements Bayesian optimization to perform an "intelligent" search to improve the choice of hyperparameters for this model.
 This script does not completely automate the selection process for these hyperparameters.
 Instead, it allows the user to choose from a list of tuned models that each realize a mean F1 score from 10-fold cross validation that's within one standard error of the best found.
 After this selection is made, the script saves the final model and evaluates it on unseen data.
 The searching process relies on Yelp's MOE, which you can read more about [here](http://yelp.github.io/MOE/).

 I ran this script and chose a model that nicely compromised between the number of features and the regularization parameter, realizing the following stats on unseen data: